OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 OpenNebula Configuration
 ------------------------

-There are two simple steps needed to configure OpenNebula so it can interact with
+There are two simple steps needed to configure OpenNebula so it can interact with vCenter:

 **Step 1: Check connectivity**